Acceptable Professional Targets

 , there are certain characters that are doomed to be mocked (and have a general negative characterization) just for their career choice.
 Please do not add particular cases to the examples listed here.
 Compare with Klingon Scientists Get No Respect

-Since they're trained to defend anyone, even if their client is as guilty as the devil, lawyers are often being labeled being prolific, greedy liars who will find even the most vague of loopholes
+Since they're trained to defend anyone, even if their client is guilty as the devil, lawyers are often labelled as prolific, greedy liars who will find even the most vague of loopholes

 in the law to get a good verdict.
 While there are, of course, positive portrayals in media

 , such as Perry Mason